-It doesn't take a genius to figure out that an NHL team could go to the stanley cup finals after USA gotten beaten badly year after year in the Olympics...
+It doesn't take a genius to figure out that an NHL team could go to the stanley cup finals if they drafted a few russians after USA gotten beaten badly by them year after year in the Olympics...
 Maybe one day, it would be interesting to see Fedorov expand on why he thinks the Limo crash was intentional?
 I think Americans kind of live in a bubble and forget the height of tensions during the cold war, sadly now we're in another one with a different country, China.

 Anyways, very thankful to have experienced an all freshman starting Fab 5 lineup for U of M as well as the Russian 5 for the Red Wings.
 Those that truly understand sports, now how ground breaking this was on and off the ice and court!
 I never really got into sports after I witnessed these things, luckily I have the 30 for 30s and independent documentaries like these to relive them over and over again.

-If you haven't of lived through it, you would never have known, again just grateful there was a documentary put out so the new generation can learn life learing elements from sports, the documentary with Fetisov was Red Army, that was great too.
+If you hadn't lived through this period in sports history, you would never have known the impact of Russians had on the game, again just grateful there was a documentary put out so the new generation can learn life learing elements from sports, the documentary with Fetisov was Red Army, that was great too.
 What's also interesting is how Russians cherish their pike over in their country, while Americans consider Esox sort of a garbage fish.
 Ever heard the saying, one mans trash is another man's treasure?
 Well I'll say this, the one thing Russians don't have in their country, is musky and tiger musky, Putin's shit out of luck on that one!
 Although, it's possible one day he could smuggle some out... lol All in good fun right?

 Here comes the pain!

 Another documentary to watch is the Fav 5, people probably don't realize the intro and conclusion at the end, how in a book or a movie a premise supports a conclusion in the end, this documentary did this flawlessly!